Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Introduction

 \section{Introduction}

+Human voice can be emotive and expressive.
+Emotion is expressed in speech to convey speaker motivation, mood and personality \cite{ming2016deep, shankar2019multi,9687906}.
+Expressive voice conversion is a task of jointly performing speaker identity and style transfer for emotional speakers while preserving the linguistic information, as illustrated in Figure \ref{ExpVC}.

-Traditional voice conversion (VC) aims to convert the speaker identity while preserving the linguistic content \cite{sisman2020overview}.
+Voice conversion (VC) typically seeks to convert the speaker identity while preserving the linguistic content~\cite{sisman2020overview}, as illustrated in Figure \ref{VC}.
 Earlier studies include Gaussian mixture model (GMM) \cite{toda2007voice}, exemplar methods \cite{takashima2012exemplar} and sparse representation \cite{8688454}.
 Deep learning methods, such as deep neural network (DNN) \cite{xie2016kl} and recurrent neural network (RNN) \cite{nakashika2014high} have significantly improved the performance.
 However, these frameworks require parallel training data, which limits their scope of applications.
-To enable non-parallel training, domain translation models such as CycleGAN \cite{kaneko2018cyclegan} or StarGAN \cite{kameoka2018stargan} are proposed.
-We note that these models mostly rely on the cycle-consistency mechanism and introduce a strict pixel-level constraint \cite{zhu2017unpaired}.
-As a result, they carry forward the source speech style into the converted voices, which is not suitable for expressive voice conversion.
+On the other hand, domain translation models, such as CycleGAN \cite{kaneko2018cyclegan} or StarGAN \cite{kameoka2018stargan} are studied for non-parallel training data.
+These models mostly rely on the cycle-consistency mechanism and they carry forward the source speech style into the converted voices, thus not suitable for expressive voice conversion.

 Another way of non-parallel VC is to learn the disentangled speech representations with VAE \cite{kingma2014auto}.
 VAE allows us to separately manipulate different disentangled features to achieve speaker identity conversion \cite{hsu2016voice,hsu2017voice,huang2018voice} or emotion conversion \cite{zhou2020converting,zhou2021vaw,zhou2021seen}.
 Other techniques to obtain a better disentangled representation include information bottleneck\cite{qian2019autovc,qian2020unsupervised}, instance normalization \cite{chou2019one,chen2021again}, and vector quantization (VQ) \cite{wu2020vqvc+, tjandra2019vqvae}.
 Recent studies, such as vector quantization and mutual information-based voice conversion (VQMIVC) \cite{wang2021vqmivc}, show the effectiveness of mutual information (MI) loss in reducing the dependencies between different representations, which inspires this study.